Towards AI-assisted Neutrino Flavor Theory Design: Results

-where $\hat{\alpha}_{(C)}$, $\hat{\alpha}_{(M)}$ and $\hat{\alpha}_{(D)}$ are constants that can be factored out, because only dimensionless mass ratios are fit (see discussion at the end of \Cref{Sec:NeutrinoModelBuilding}).
 A Markov-Chain Monte-Carlo is performed around the minima, to explore correlations and map the $\chi^2$ distribution.
-In the left panel of \Cref{fig:CornerPlot}, the fitted parameters and their correlations are shown.
-With the exception of $\alpha_1$, most parameters are found to be $\mathcal{O}(1)$.
-In the right panel, the resulting fits to the observables are shown along with the experimentally measured values with $2\sigma$ error bars.
-While this model is very simple and predictive, it struggles to fit $\theta_{12} $ and $\theta_{23}$ without eroding the goodness of fit of the remaining measurements.
-While not implemented here, it is possible that the diagnostics shown in this figure could be used as features for further explorations by AMBer.
-For example, one could penalize AMBer for fine-tuning parameters, or use correlations as feedback to find better models.
+In \Cref{fig:CornerPlot}a, the fitted parameters and their correlations are shown.
+While $\alpha_3$ and $\alpha_4$ are found to be $\mathcal{O}(1)$, $\alpha_1$ and $\alpha_2$ are not.
+These values are attributed to the requirement that $\alpha_1$ and $\alpha_2$ generate the hierarchical masses of the charged leptons.
+In \cref{fig:CornerPlot}\textbf{b}, the resulting fits to the observables are shown along with the experimentally measured values with $2\sigma$ error bars.
+While this model is simple and predictive, it struggles to fit $\theta_{12} $ and $\theta_{23}$ without eroding the goodness of fit of the remaining measurements.
+While not implemented here, it is possible that the diagnostics shown in this figure could be used as features for further explorations by \ac{AMBer}.
+For example, one could penalize \ac{AMBer} for fine-tuning parameters, or use correlations as feedback to find better models.